 It’s the most rewarding journey you’ll ever take in your life.

-When you’re ready to breathe deep a sign of contentment.
+You know you’re ready to breathe a deep sigh of contentment.

-When you’re done with playing small for others comfort.
+And you’re done playing small for others comfort.